 In 1984, VEGEMITE made supermarket history in Australia by becoming the first product to be electronically scanned at a checkout.
 For a more detailed history of VEGEMITE follow this link:

 - Q.16 Is it safe to give VEGEMITE to infants?
-How much should I give to young children and from what age?

 We would always recommend that you speak with your health centre nurse or general practitioner to discuss your baby's individual dietary requirements, however, as a guide the perfect time to introduce VEGEMITE is when your baby is enjoying a variety of solid foods.

 - Q.17 Where can I find old VEGEMITE advertising?